gstonge/fasttr/README.md

 snowball sampling method at negative infinity.

 **Note :** the posterior calculation is adapted to compensate the bias.
+However, unless a large sample size is used, estimates for expected values will be off.

 ```python
 history_sampler = HistorySampler(G, source_bias=1., sample_bias=1.) #unbiased